Lean manufacturing definition: the modern 6-principle model

 - Total: include all factors influencing the proper functioning of the machines and involve everyone

-The principle here is to set up a pull production system; each upstream production step is carried out at the request of the downstream step, starting from the customer.
+The principle of this Lean manufacturing step is to set up a pull production system.
+Each upstream production step is carried out at the request of the downstream step, starting from the customer.

 This principle, although expressed after the flow principle in the "Lean Thinking" model, contributes to the achievement of the continuous flow.
 It reinforces or even strengthens it since it is necessary to produce only what is necessary at the downstream step; neither before nor of course nor after.